-The section contains natural stands of pine sawtimber in the north portion and natural stands of pine pulpwood mixed with scattered pine sawtimber in the south portion.
-The property contains several hardwood drains that flow through it, these drains have some slash and loblolly pine sawtimber in them, but are primarily made up of sweet bay, red maple, black gum, water oak, and yellow poplar pulpwood.
-The section does also contain a few hardwood logs in these drains.
-These areas represent a total of \pm 574 forested acres in timber management.
-In addition, this section has \pm 4 non-forested acres with no forest management activities planned.
+The timber stands on this section are comprised of natural stands of mixed loblolly, slash, and longleaf pine sawtimber, slash pine pulpwood plantations, and hardwood drains.
+These areas represent a total of \pm 636 forested acres in timber management.
+In addition, this section has \pm 16 non-forested acres with no forest management activities planned.

-The soils on this section are primarily sandy loam in nature.
+The soils on the section are primarily sandy loam in nature.